IgnitionBoulder/2015week1/deliverables/README.md

 What are attributes?
 Attributes are properties of code that assign a different meaning to a common tag.
 Ex. p id"serious".
 The ID makes the paragraph differnt than a normal paragraph.

 What are forms?
-are special elements called controls that are used to make things like check boxes, menus etc.
+Forms are special elements called controls that are used to make things like check boxes, menus etc.

 What is a div?
 Divs are containers that allow the code to be put into sections on the page.